Check for Leaks

 We're Fixing Our Leaks, Too

 Our staff is on call 24/7 to address unexpected leaks that arise on our side of the water meters such as water main breaks and fire hydrants hit by cars.
-In 2018 our customer service field staff responded to over 200 service calls and construction and maintenance staff fixed close to 79 service leaks and 13 main leaks.
 We are also proactively working to upgrade older parts of our water system to prevent future leaks in older pipes.

 Call 831-475-8500 if you see water gushing in the street.